 I don’t enjoy conflict.
 I would rather direct my energy into building and growing.
 However, when people remain silent in the face of cruelty, bullies gain power.
 Our ecosystem is too important to allow bullies free rein.
 As very few people are standing up for a great man, I will.
 I am not afraid of the nasty things Glenn can write about me.
 I’m not that important.
 The big picture is.

 Jonathon Perrelli is one of the kindest humans I know.
 When I decided to write a book for women entrepreneurs, he was the first outside opinion I asked for.
+Although at the start I was determined to do as much as this book on my own as I could and even looked into buying a book binding machine if I couldn’t find a publisher, I soon leant I need some outside advice and Jonathon was my first thought.
 Why?
 Because he is known for being a big supporter of female founders.
 He encouraged me to write my book, and introduced me to some amazing women to interview.
 I am unsure where my project would have gone without Jonathon’s early support.